archived-by-ben/html5Upload/README.md

 `submit.js` in its current form is too verbose as it is intended for debugging and feedback. **It should not be used in a production environment without modification**.

+####Usage

+Download the ZIP and extract it into the webroot of your CFML server.
+Point a modern web browser to `upload.html`.
+For ColdFusion setups on a local machine this could be `http://localhost:8500/html5Upload/upload.html`.

 ####How does it work?

 The application comes with 3 primary files plus a customized version of [BootStrap](http://getbootstrap.com) for some basic HTML5 theming.